7RU7H/Archive/Security-Enterprises/NOPSEC-101.md

 	- Stop, Listen, Wait, Think and Learn from others
 	- Be open others' criticism
 	- Be open others' humourous takes
-	- Be open to not extending beyond the bounds of
+	- Be open to not extending beyond the bounds of what ends up a rabbithole
+	- Be empathetic and not sympathetic
+	- Listen to calculate
+		- What is the framing
+		- Is this too good to be true?
+		- Am I emotional primed to respond
 1. Be proactively positive - make your life more valuable to yourself
 	1. Life takes longer the more depressed you are, but you get more fun and happiness from the same amount of time it just seems to go quick
 2. Review Operationalisation of NOPSEC and YOUR ID